MaazJamal/FSM2-CADMIUM/README.txt

 Troubleshooting:

-	While attempt has been made to make sure the program is able to compile using out of the box, provided the CADMIUM libraries are installed following the provided instructions for ubuntu.
+	While an attempt has been made to make sure the program is able to compile
+	out of the box, provided the CADMIUM libraries are installed, following the provided instructions for Ubuntu.
 	If Make cannot find the CADMIUM libraries.
 Please alter the makefile and change the values of

 	INCLUDECADMIUM=-I ~/CADMIUM/Cadmium-Simulation-Environment/cadmium/include
 	INCLUDEDESTIMES=-I ~/CADMIUM/Cadmium-Simulation-Environment/DESTimes/include

 	To the appropriate location in your computer.

 	For Cygwin:
-	The cygwin installation may not not contain the initial CADMIUM folder and the include path may be:
+	The cygwin installation may not contain the initial CADMIUM folder and the include path may be:

 	INCLUDECADMIUM=-I ~/Cadmium-Simulation-Environment/cadmium/include
 	INCLUDEDESTIMES=-I ~/Cadmium-Simulation-Environment/DESTimes/include